Lose Your Love Handles With These 5 Exercises

 It’s a love-hate relationship.
 Or a hate-love relationship.
 We hate our love handles!
 That extra stomach fat can crop up seemingly out of nowhere, especially if you’ve just had kids or are dealing with menopause.
 And while you may spend a moment or two analyzing how those love handles got there, you probably spend more time trying to get rid of them.
 Fortunately, there are plenty of practical things you can do to get rid of belly fat, including the five exercises below.
 Before we get to the Lose Your Love Handles workout though, let’s run through a few other ways to get rid of extra belly fat.

-Don’t pay attention to fad diets, extreme cleanses, or any contraption that promises “6-pack abs” by Sunday.
-Love handles are really just excess belly fat, and we know there are plenty of practical ways to burn belly fat that actually work!
+Since Love Handles are made up of basic body fat, don’t pay attention to fad diets, extreme cleanses, or any contraption that promises “6-pack abs” by Sunday.
+There are plenty of practical ways to burn belly fat that actually work!
 If you’re hoping to break up with your love handles, make sure that in addition to the workout below you’re also doing these things:

 - Get Enough Sleep.
 When you’re overly tired, you’re more likely to reach for sugary snacks and extra calories to keep you going.
 Aim for 7-8 hours of sleep per night.